Why It Matters

 What Happened

-By the Numbers
+By The Numbers

 - $21.1 billion in federal funds spent by Oregon from July 2024 to June 2025

-- 433 programs reviewed in the audit
+- 433 federal programs operated by the state

-- $15 million in “questioned” payments tied to the Oregon Health Plan Bridge
+- $15 million in questioned benefit payments

 Zoom Out